Updated: March 24th, 2026

 Understanding How 401(k) Withdrawals Are Taxed

 Withdrawals from your pre-tax 401(k) are subject to federal and sometimes state income taxes.
-This is because pre-tax 401(k) contributions are made with untaxed income, meaning the dollars haven’t been taxed yet.
+This is because pre-tax 401(k) contributions receive an up-front tax deduction, meaning they haven’t been taxed yet.

-If you made Roth or after-tax contributions to your 401(k), you may be able to make potentially tax-free withdrawals.
-This works because Roth or after-tax 401(k) contributions are already taxed.
+If you made Roth or after-tax contributions to your 401(k), you may be able to make tax-free withdrawals.
+This works because Roth or after-tax 401(k) contributions don’t qualify for a deduction when the money goes into the account, meaning you’re paying tax on your contributions.

 What Is the Tax Rate on 401(k) Withdrawals?

-Your withdrawal tax rate depends on your total income, including investments, Social Security, and pensions.
-The higher your taxable income, the higher your income tax rate might be.
+Your 401(k) withdrawal federal tax rate depends on your total income, including from your investments, Social Security, and pensions.
+The higher your overall taxable income, the higher your income tax rate.

 When Do You Pay Taxes on 401(k) Withdrawals?

 You will owe federal and potentially state income taxes on your pre-tax 401(k) withdrawals for the calendar year that you take money out.
-Your 401(k) custodian will report your distributions to the Internal Revenue Service (IRS) and at year end.
-You will receive a 1099-R the following spring that displays your distributions along with any taxes withheld.
+Your 401(k) custodian will report your distributions to the Internal Revenue Service (IRS).
+You’ll receive a 1099-R the following spring that shows how much you took out along with any taxes that were withheld.

-If you’ve withheld enough federal and state income taxes from your 401(k) distributions to cover the tax liability, then you might not owe anything more come the following April.
+Assuming you’ve withheld enough federal and state income taxes from your 401(k) distributions to fully cover your tax liability, then you won’t owe anything more come the following April.
 If you under withhold, you might owe additional taxes or underpayment penalties.

 What Are Required Minimum Distributions (RMDs)?

-Required minimum distributions (RMDs) are distributions that you have to take from your pre-tax retirement accounts as you get older.
-They are designed by the IRS to make sure that your retirement savings are eventually used rather than left to grow tax-deferred indefinitely.
+Required minimum distributions (RMDs) are withdrawals that you have to take from your pre-tax retirement accounts as you get older.
+They’re designed by the IRS to make sure that your retirement savings are eventually used and taxed rather than left to grow tax-deferred indefinitely.

 - Your first RMD must be taken by April 1st of the year following the year you turn 73.